 180, 360, + 450 The flood waters in a major storm are predicted to be about and breakwaters are prohibited.
-Temporary sand bags may be
+Temporary sand bags may be feet deep in this area.

 Preferred oceanfront protection measures are beach nourishment and relocation of threatened structures.
 Hard erosion control structures such as bulkheads, seawalls, revetments, groins, jetties authorized under certain conditions.